tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Component Configuration (ComponentInfo)

 Component configuration contains details needed to spawn a component.
 This configuration resides in a configuration file for a particular component.
-The sample for HCD is as follows:
+The template creates one for our sample HCD as follows:

 ```
 name = "GalilHcd"